LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

      C:\Windows\SYSWOW64 on 64-bit Windows systems to set up the 32-bit loader.

-   o The Vulkan Runtime Installer returns the following exit codes:
+   o The Vulkan Runtime Installer returns an exit code of 0-9
-         0 - Success
-        10 - Failure
+     to indicate success.
+All other exit codes indicate failure.
-      If the Installer returns an error code of 10, the Installer will have attempted to uninstall whatever it installed before it detected an error.
+     If the Installer returns a failure exit code, the Installer will have attempted to uninstall whatever it installed before it detected an error.

-   o The Vulkan Runtime Uninstaller returns the following exit codes:
+   o The Vulkan Runtime Uninstaller returns an exit code of 0-9
-         0 - Success
-         3 - Success, reboot required
-        10 - Failure
-      If the Uninstaller returns an error code of 10, it will have simply exited when the failure was detected and will not have attempted to do further uninstall work.
+     to indicate success.
+An exit code of 3 indicates success, but a reboot is required to complete the uninstall.
+All other exit codes indicate failure.
+If the Uninstaller returns a failure exit code, it will have simply exited when the failure was detected and will not have attempted to do further uninstall work.

    o The ProductVersion of the installer executable (right click on
      the executable, Properties, then the Details tab) can be used